saibing/bingo/README.md

 This project was largely inspired by [go-langserver](https://github.com/sourcegraph/go-langserver), but bingo more simpler, more faster, more smarter!

-bingo supports editor features as follow:
+bingo will support editor features as follow:

 - [x] textDocument/hover
 - [x] textDocument/definition